How Much Does a Pool House Cost to Build?

 Additional Costs and Considerations

 Building a pool house can be as simple as putting together a prefab pool house kit or building a small shed where people can change before jumping into the pool.
-However, if a homeowner wants plumbing, electrical systems, custom designs, furnishings, and other add-ons, then they will need to factor in these additional costs and considerations when coming up with the pool house cost.
+However, additions like plumbing, electrical systems, custom designs, furnishings, and other add-ons, will add significantly to the final pool house cost.

 Depending on the design of the pool house, there may be plumbing and electrical costs for the homeowner to consider while drawing up the budget for the project.
 If they plan to put in a bathroom, kitchen, bar, or any type of shower facilities, then the contractor will need to run water and sewer lines to the pool house.
 This can cost about $1,500 to complete, though any additional fixtures, like a toilet or sink, will increase the cost of the plumbing work.